adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Then," said Ozma, "I suppose you know that I am seeking a way to prevent anyone in the future from discovering the Land of Oz."

 "Yes; I know that.
 It seems to me unwise to allow many outside people to come here.
 Let us make it impossible for anyone ever to communicate with us.
-Then we may live peace- fully and contentedly."
+Then we may live peacefully and contentedly."

 "Your advice is wise," returned Ozma.
 "I thank you, Glinda, for your promise to assist me."